oubiwann/lfe-openstack/README.rst

 #############
-lfe-rackspace
+lfe-openstack
 #############

-Pure LFE (Lisp Flavored Erlang) language bindings for the Rackspace Cloud
+Pure LFE (Lisp Flavored Erlang) language bindings for OpenStack Clouds

 Plase note: this library is in an early stage of development and is not yet usable as a complete API.

 .. contents:: Table of Contents